preston176/flowlens-vscode-extension/README.md

   <b><a href="./CONTRIBUTING.md">Contributing</a></b>
 </p>

-> **FlowLens** helps you save your work context in Visual Studio Code and instantly resume where you left off — open files, terminals, git branch, and notes — all restored with one click.
+> **FlowLens** helps you save your work context in Visual Studio Code and instantly resume where you left off;

----
+> open files, terminals, git branch, and notes: all restored with one click.

 ## 📘 Table of Contents